Examining Different Aspects of Drug Withdrawal

-Drug withdrawal refers to a set of symptoms that occur as a result of cessation from a drug or medication that one has habitually used for a prolonged period of time.
-The symptomology of withdrawal is as varied as the substances that produce their effects.
+Drug withdrawal refers to a set of symptoms that occur as a result of cessation from a drug or medication that one has habitually used for a prolonged period of time, which sometimes require a medically managed detox.
+The symptoms of withdrawal are as varied as the substances that produce their effects.
 One can experience withdrawal symptoms from Stimulants such as Methamphetamines, from Sedatives such as Valium, long lasting tranquilizers such as Barbiturates, in addition to Opiates such as Heroin.
+These symptoms can persist throughout the numerous stages of treatment, past detox into Residential Treatment, and sometimes into Continuing Care if the individuals usage was severe enough.

 This holds true for Stimulants and Sedatives alike.
 Each substance, medication, or drug, manifests common features that will occur at stages regardless of the personality traits each person brings to the table.
 There are also scenarios that, by their very nature, require scrutiny in a way that honors them as unique beings requiring a unique set of interventions.
 This is especially true where a person has become dependent on a drug but demonstrates little or none of the Addictive pathology that typifies the Addictive cycle.